vantunes-crl/Push_swap/README.md

  4. Send everything less then this number to stack B.
  5. Do this , over and over until stackA is empty or with 3 elements.
  6. Then just look for the highest number in stackB and send it to stackA until stackB is empty.
+ 7. with 500 random numbers divede by 10 once.
  note: when sending to stackA for stackB or the inverse , always check if it is better to use rra or ra , rb or rrb , to pull the number to the top

  ## Bonus